MR901/TwitterSentimentalAnalysis/README.md

 # TwitterSentimentalAnalysis
-used for doing sentiment annalyis on twitter feeds
+used for doing sentiment annalyis on twitter feeds --s